In the past two years, whenever working on enterprise-level AI projects, one term has been almost unavoidable: "RAG" (Retrieval-Augmented Generation).

 A recent representative discussion comes from Boris Cherny, the lead engineer of Anthropic’s Claude Code.

-When they were developing the Coding Agent, they initially followed the standard approach: vectorizing the codebase and using RAG retrieval.
-But later, they abandoned it entirely in favor of a seemingly "retro" solution: using ls to view directories, grep to search for keywords, read file to read files, and iterating through multiple rounds of validation.
+When they were developing the Coding Agent, they initially followed the standard route: vectorizing the codebase and using RAG retrieval.
+But later, they abandoned it entirely, replacing it with a solution that sounds very "retro": using ls to view directories, grep to search for keywords, read file to read files, and iterating through multiple rounds of validation.

 Why?
 Because code requires 100% certainty.

-So why is RAG still so popular in to-B and to-G fields?
+So why is RAG still so popular in the to-B and to-G fields?
 The most practical reason is for quick implementation.

 From this perspective, RAG can sometimes even be a barrier to progress.